DigitalNZ/supplejack/_posts/2014-05-01-supplejack-api.md

 order: 3
 ---

-The Supplejack API is a [mountable engine](http://guides.rubyonrails.org/engines.html) which provides functionality to store, index and retrieve metadata via an API.
+The Supplejack API is a [mountable engine](http://guides.rubyonrails.org/engines.html) that provides functionality to store, index and retrieve metadata via an API.
 It also includes an API dashboard for monitoringAPI key activity and setting query throttle rates.

 This wiki provides a guide on how to create and configure your API as well as an introduction to the rest of the Supplejack project.